dwarftee/pTerm/README.md

 .sudo (adds fake sudo [doesn't work at the moment])

 .reset (recompiles pterm so you can test your new changes you've made)

+.emulate (emulates .iso files (no need to type in .iso after the filename ALSO PLEASE INSTALL QEMU BEFORE RUNNING COMMAND(only works for x86_64 at the moment)))